Rockdale County License Hearing Guide

 How to Prepare

-Proper preparation is key to a successful ALR hearing.
+Proper preparation is essential for a successful ALR hearing.

 Possible Outcomes

-• Suspension Upheld: The hearing officer finds that the DDS had sufficient grounds to suspend your license.
+• Suspension Upheld: If the hearing officer finds that the DDS has met its burden of proof, your license will be suspended.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes.
+• Restricted/Hardship License Granted: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you may be able to obtain a limited driving permit or hardship license in Georgia.
-This allows you to drive for specific purposes, such as work, school, or medical appointments.
+Even if your license is suspended, you may be eligible for a limited driving permit or hardship license in Georgia.

-• What You Can Drive For: A hardship license typically restricts driving to essential activities, such as commuting to and from work, attending school, seeking medical care, or attending court-ordered programs.
+• What You Can Drive For: A limited driving permit allows you to drive for specific purposes, such as work, school, medical appointments, and attending court-ordered programs.

 Getting Your License Back

-Once your suspension period is over, you will need to take steps to reinstate your driver's license.
+After your suspension period is over, you will need to take steps to reinstate your license.

-Rockdale DMV Offices
+Rockdale County DDS Offices

 Special Programs

-Last updated: February 22, 2026
+Last updated: April 1, 2026